opatomic/opaspec/rpc-protocol.md

 Every request includes an asyncid and the server must respond with the exact same asyncid.
 The asyncid should be unique (unless it is null).
 If the asyncid is a string then it should not start with an underscore character "\_" (used by server to send messages).
 If the asyncid is false then the server will not send a response for the request.
-Some commands (such as SUBSCRIBE) can send more than 1 response.
-These commands must use a non-null async id.
 The server can send an unsolicited message to the client by using an asyncid that is a string starting with an underscore "\_" character.
+The async id cannot be sent back from the server as a canonical equivalent - it must be the exact same bytes (ie, cannot normalize a string or convert an int to a bigint, or shift the exponent of a dec, etc).
+Requests with a null async-id must receive exactly 1 response and responses must be sent in the order the requests were received.
+Requests with a non-null async-id can receive more than 1 response (depends on the command).

 #### null async id